tigran10/move-money/README.md

 ### Being Functional with Java
 I have used `vavr` to have a bit functional programming.
 I used to do scala, i know its not fashionable anymore, but you will probably see lots of scala thinking and hoping  and struggling in my code, with java restrictions:)

+### CI is Github
+PRs and commits are being checked in [github](https://github.com/tigran10/move-money/actions).
+Very simple CI for now.
+More to come here when I will merge E2E.

 ### Storage
 I have not used any in-memory db impl, as it would only complicate things for test, and just abstracted away `Storage` with simple operations and `List` as a state.
 Implementation details can be argued, but most of my energy went to other part of solutions, also I thought probably for exercise sake, it is not really important to design cool in-memory storage.